volkx075/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to see if there is a relation between different campaigns launch dates and their funding goals.
+Louise, a playwrite, was close to her fundraising goal for her play, "Fever."
+She would like to know how other plays did compared to her play by looking at their launch dates and funding goals.
+The purpose of this analysis is to see if plays were successful or not based on their campaigns' launch dates and their funding goals.

 ## Analysis and Challenges